7ippo/logForShell/README.md

 1. Fast problems location.
 2. Using "Caller" to generate call stacks of Shell source code.
 3. Format of logs.
-4. Clearly understanding what scripts are doing from logs.
+4. Clearly understanding what the scripts are doing by logs.

 ## Usage & Examples